-Developed recently by Jan Hendryx, DO.
+Developed in the early 2000s by myself and Richard O’Brien, DO.
 This OMT technique utilizes energetic strain-vectors within tissue distortions to normalize physical structure and function.
-Efficacy is based upon Einstein's famous equation E=mc2 which describes energy and matter as interconvertible, and upon Chinese medicine concepts.
-Energy, rather than matter (the body), is actually manipulated.
+Efficacy is based upon Einstein’s famous equation E=mc2 which describes energy and matter as interconvertible, and upon Chinese medicine concepts.
+Energy, rather than matter (the physical body), is actually manipulated.
 Correction of energy dysfunction thus changes physical dysfunction in the body.

-A technique combining cranial osteopathy with guided-imagery to create powerful body-mind healing.
-Co-developed by Martin Rossman, MD and John Upledger, DO in the 1980s.
+A technique combining OCMM with guided-imagery to create powerful body-mind healing.
+Co-developed by Martin Rossman, MD, and John Upledger, DO, in the 1980s.